vinli/docs/web/platform-services/device-service.rst

 List all Devices
 ````````````````

-This returns a paginated list of devices that are registered with your application sorted chronologically by when the device was added.
+This returns a paginated list of devices that are registered with your application, sorted chronologically by when the device was added.

 Request
 +++++++